 Citations listed below are presented in a standardized, modified format for display purposes only.
 They do not necessarily reflect the preferred style and conventions of the faculty member or discipline.

 - Seurer, Leah.
 Constructing Motherhood and Daughterhood Across the Lifespan.
-In Chapter Seven: Communicating about Mental Health in the Mother-Daughter Dyad, edited by Allison Alford and Michelle Miller-day.
+In Chapter Seven: Communicating about Mental Health in the Mother-Daughter Dyad, editors Allison Alford and Michelle Miller-day.
 New York, NY: Peter Lang , 2019.

-- Suter, Elizabeth A., and Seurer, Leah.
+- Suter, Elizabeth E., and Seurer, Leah.
 Relational Dialectics Theory: Realizing the Dialogic Potential of Family Communication.
 In Engaging Theories in Family Communication: Multiple Perspectives (2nd ed.).
 Taylor & Francis, 2017.

 - Droser, Veronica, and Seurer, Leah.
 "God doesn't make mistakes": Memorable messages, adjustment, and grief following family death.
 Health Communication.

 - Seurer, Leah.
 Family Communication in Health Contexts.
-In Communication in Family Contexts: Theories and Processes, edited by Kristina Scharp & Elizabeth Dorrance Hall .
+In Communication in Family Contexts: Theories and Processes, editors Kristina Scharp & Elizabeth Dorrance Hall .
 New York, NY: John Wiley & Sones.

 - Top Paper Award, Division of Family Communication, National Communication Association, 2013

-- Seurer, Leah.
-Unpacking Power and Privilege: Critical Pedagogy in Family and Interpersonal Communication.
+- Seurer, Leah, Unpacking Power and Privilege: Critical Pedagogy in Family and Interpersonal Communication.
 Presented at the NCA Convention, Salt Lake City.
-(November 9, 2018)
+(November 09, 2018)

-- Seurer, Leah, Droser, Veronica.
-"Don't cry in public!"-Memorable messages and death in Family Communication.
+- Seurer, Leah, and Droser, Veronica, "Don't cry in public!"-Memorable messages and death in Family Communication.
 Presented at the International Association of Relationship Research Conference, Fort Collins.
 (July 12, 2018)